postgres-ai/docs/docs/joe-bot/tutorial.md

 title: Joe Tutorial
 ---

->Please support the project giving a GitLab star (it's on [the main page](https://gitlab.com/postgres-ai/joe),
+>Please support the project giving a GitLab star (it's on [the main page of the project repository](https://gitlab.com/postgres-ai/joe),
 >at the upper right corner):
 >
 >![Add a star](assets/star.gif)